-As a club makes changes to its membership online, these changes occur automatically.
+As a club makes changes to its membership online, these changes occur in the club's official records automatically.
 Changes can continue to be made during this time as often as the club wishes.
 The report is closed on the last day of each month, and no further changes can be made for that month.
-These changes must be included in the next month's report.
+Any remaining changes must be included in the next month's report.